grain-lang/grain/stdlib/set.md

 remove : (a, Set<a>) -> Void
 ```

-Removes the given value from the set.
+Removes the given value from the set, if the value does not exist it does not modify the Set.

 Parameters: